splitio/fullstory-events-2-split/README.md

 Use the FullStory webhook test button to make sure you get back a 200 reponse from your lambda.

 In testing, it sometimes took 5-10 minutes for FS.event calls to propagate to Split.
+Try reloading your page after a minute to accelerate the event publishing.

 ## Debug